tomeko/moto-tilt-blinds/README.md

    - More parts to 3d print/assemble versus a direct-drive design
    - Since the replacement tilt-gear mechanism isn't needed, can use that cost for a better motor and driver (for large blinds)

-In the meantime I recommend to also check out this alternative project, [Motorized_MQTT_Blinds](https://github.com/thehookup/Motorized_MQTT_Blinds) which offers a direct-drive design and is non-destructive.
+In the meantime I recommend to consider this project: [Motorized_MQTT_Blinds](https://github.com/thehookup/Motorized_MQTT_Blinds) which offers a direct-drive design and is non-destructive.
 In the next revision here I'll most likely go with direct-drive as well and have options per blinds length-size: Small (1m or less) and large (2m), and focus more on ease of installation.